hashicorp/consul/plugin.md

 ## Qualifying for main repo

-Middleware for CoreDNS can live out-of-tree, `plugin.cfg` defaults to CoreDNS' repo but other repos work just as well.
+Plugins for CoreDNS can live out-of-tree, `plugin.cfg` defaults to CoreDNS' repo but other repos work just as well.
 So when do we consider the inclusion of a new plugin in the main repo?

 * First, the plugin should be useful for other people.
 "Useful" is a subjective term.
 We will